postgres-ai/docs/docs/platform/postgres-ai-platform-overview.md

     - unlimited number of Joe Bot instances, with unlimited channel mapping,
     - unlimited Joe Bot History,
     - "auto-join" feature is available: if configured, members with verified email addresses belonging to your company (`username@your-company-name.com`) join your organization automatically.
+1. EE "Platinum": to be defined (stay tuned!).